-The Space Science Institute (SSI) is a nonprofit, public benefit research and education 501(c)(3) corporation with a vision to expand humankind's understanding and appreciation of planet Earth, our Solar System, and the universe beyond.
+The Space Science Institute (SSI) is a research and education 501(c)(3) nonprofit corporation with a vision to expand humankind's understanding and appreciation of planet Earth, our Solar System, and the universe beyond.
 Society benefits from the pursuit of new knowledge - the more we understand planetary systems and star forming regions, the more we understand our own planet.
 SSI’s primary purposes are to (a) provide a place where scientists can be most productive and develop important research ideas, and (b) share the joy of science and educate communities nationwide.

 We believe that the future of space science (and discovery and invention in general) in the United States depends heavily on: